 Economics is a dynamic and challenging area of study that is of great relevance to understanding the workings of the world around us.
 It is a popular subject at Hampton where it is taught solely in the Sixth Form.

-The Hampton Economic Department is staffed by engaging and specialist teachers who promote lively debate and discussion ensuring pupils develop an appreciation of economic concepts and theories through a critical consideration of current ‘real world’ economic issues.
+The Hampton Economics Department is staffed by engaging and specialist teachers who promote lively debate, discussion and analysis ensuring pupils develop an appreciation of economic concepts and theories through a critical consideration of current ‘real world’ economic issues.

 The majority of our students go on to study economics and management degrees followed by jobs in finance and business.